brianhempel/nadocast/README.md

 To give the model some insight into these regional biases and the climatological tendencies of different areas, we computed multiple background climatologies over 1998-2013: a time period solidly in the WSR-88D Doppler radar period while also preceding all of the training data (including the RAP and HRRR data used for training previous models).
 We computed at total of 31 climatologies, listed in [Table 5](#table-5).
 Each climatology is spatial-only or time-only.

 Spatially, for each severe and significant severe hazard, we computed the mean day-long probability of a report within 25 miles.
 We did the same for any severe, and significant severe, hazard.
-Because the decision trees are going to focus on areas of severe weather, we also included the probability of each severe hazard given that there was any severe report that day, e.g. $$p(tornadoDay | severeDay) = \frac{p(tornadoDay)}{p(severeDay)}$$.
+Because the decision trees are going to focus on areas of severe weather, we also included the probability of each severe hazard given that there was any severe report that day, e.g. $p(tornadoDay | severeDay) = \frac{p(tornadoDay)}{p(severeDay)}$.
 And since during learning the most useful probability may be somewhere in between, we also add the geometric mean of the absolute and conditional probabilities.

 Time-wise, we computed the mean probability of any severe report within 25 miles and ±30 minutes given only the hour of day, but agnostic to the position within the CONUS.
 These probabilities are low (between 0.02% and 0.17%), but capture the overall diurnal trend.
 The diurnal trends for the individual hazards are similar to each other, so only the overall severe trend is included.